busy-tag/Busy_Tag_Spotify_Widget/readme.md

 4. **Automatic Operation:**

-	The widget will start fetching the current Spotify track information, updating the Busy Tag device with the album art, track name, and artist details.
+	The widget will start fetching the current Spotify track information and, if available, will fetch the track's video, convert it to a .gif, and update the Busy Tag device with the video, album art, track name, and artist details.

 ### Example